 - Cloud Computing

 - Social Media

 - Big Data

-- Technology outsourcing
+- Technology outsourcing and

-- Mobility

-- Artificial intelligence

-- Internet of Things

-- Distributed Ledgers

-- Intelligent Process Automation
+- Mobility,

-drive innovations in operations and customer service in the Financial institutions.
-These trends are touted to solving the challenges of the 21st Century Financial Institution; handling the increasing complexities of business while satisfying the customers need for convenience and to abide by increasingly complex regulatory rules.
+drive innovations in operations and customer service in the Banking institutions.
+These trends are touted to solving the challenges of the 21st Century Bank: handling the increasing complexities of business while satisfying the customers need for convenience and to abide by increasingly complex regulatory rules.

-Successful Financial Services institutions are customer focused.
+Successful Banking institutions are customer focused.
 The adoption of digital and mobile technology by consumers has raised the expectations to an always available, real-time, on-line customer experience across all service channels.
-It's been proven that these trends can help Financial institutions meet customer expectations.
+It's been proven that these trends can help Banking institutions meet customer expectations.

-IT Standards covering these trends are still evolving .
+IT Standards covering these trends are still evolving and there no globally accepted Standards yet.
 What we have are guidelines localized in different countries where they exist.
-Guidelines for adoption of these trends for the Financial Services industry in Nigeria have not been included in this version of the Blueprint but are expected to be included in future revisions of this blueprint after proper industry engagement.
+Guidelines for adoption of these trends for the Banking industry in Nigeria have not been included in this version of the Blueprint but are expected to be included in future revisions of this blueprint after proper industry engagement.

-In this section we explore the highlighted trends, as well as the risks, benefits and potential impact on the Financial Services Industry in Nigeria.
+In this section we explore the highlighted trends, as well as the risks, benefits and potential impact on the Banking Industry in Nigeria.